Love on Canvas: How A Swiss Artist Came to Istanbul in the 80s

 Swiss Artist Istanbul

 Has she missed anything?
 Yes!
-For a long , she could not join discussions and participate in more serious conversations, which was because of two reasons: On the one hand, language courses were hardly in demand during the 80s, the of the military coup in Turkey.
+For a long time, she could not join discussions and participate in more serious conversations, which was because of two reasons: On the one hand, language courses were hardly in demand during the 80s, the time of the military coup in Turkey.
 On the other hand, she focused rather on visual aspects as an artist.
 Hence, it took her a long time to have command of the Turkish language.
 For the education of her two sons, she prioritized then the Turkish language in order to offer them, as children of a foreigner, a linguistic uniformity and therefore avoid confusion.
 Moreover, she did not see any necessity to teach the boys Swiss German.
-Standard German is a of foreign language for her although it is familiar to her sons
+Standard German is a kind of foreign language for her although it is familiar to her sons

 Swiss Painter Ursula KatipogluUrsula tells us that till this day money is not spent for art in Turkey, there are rarely collectors and art classes in schools are unfortunately not seen as important.
 The artists of Kuzguncuk draw back more and more.
 Touristic hypes prevail in the nostalgic quartier at the base of the Bosporus bridge.
 Ten years ago Ursula tried with other artists to carry art on streets; however, her opinion is that today just the newly rich buy “decorations” without any interest for art.

 In the past ten years Ursula and Yusuf exhibit successfully in the gallery in Kuzguncuk often times, but in Switzerland their last organized exhibition was ten years ago.
-High custom stipulations turn exhibitions outside Turkey to a very undertaking.
+High custom stipulations turn exhibitions outside Turkey to a very expensive undertaking.
 Yet, within the framework of a family organized and consciously small exposition they could again present their works there in fall 2014.

 Ursula wonders sometimes: “What would I have done if I had stayed in Switzerland?” and she answers pleased: “I think that Turkey was good for me.”

 We leave the final word to her.
-“You may also say that young art gets more in demand but artists don't want to face up this hustle and bustle of competition.
+“You may also say that young art gets more in demand but old artists don’t want to face up this hustle and bustle of competition.
 I think you´re getting slowly older,” she says and laughs.

 Text: Cornelia Belkin, Tuğba Yalçınkaya Translation: Serap Güngör